yasoob/intermediatePython/collections.rst

 ``namedtuple``
 ^^^^^^^^^^^^^^^^^^

 You might already be acquainted with tuples.
-A tuple is a lightweight object type which allows to store a sequence of immutable Python objects.
+A tuple is basically a immutable list which allows you to store a sequence of values separated by commas.
 They are just like lists but have a few key differences.
-The major one is that unlike lists, **you can not change a value in a tuple**.
-In order to access the value in a tuple you use integer indexes
+The major one is that unlike lists, **you can not reassign an item in a tuple**.
+In order to access the value in a tuple you use integer indexes like:
-like:

 .. code:: python